Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 cat9k(config-app-hosting-docker)#  run-opts "--restart=unless-stopped -p 5201:5201/tcp -p 5201:5201/udp"
 ```

 ![image](https://github.com/sttrayno/9300-Docker-Lab-Guide/blob/master/images/app-hosting-config.gif?raw=true)

-Now we've configured our interfaces and app profile parameters its time to install the container, to do this simply runt the below command, as I mentioned earlier in the sandbox its tricky to transfer across our .tar package but convieniently a iperf3 package named 'iperf3nick.tar' can be used in place.
+Now we've configured our interfaces and app profile parameters its time to install the container, to do this simply run the below command, as I mentioned earlier in the sandbox its tricky to transfer across our .tar package but convieniently a iperf3 package named 'iperf3nick.tar' is already on the flash: can be used in place.
 If your using your own environment simply replace the path below with you own.

 ```
 cat9k# app-hosting install appid iperf package flash:iperf3nick.tar